ShiloBuchnik/Linear-Algebra-Calculator/README.md

-### This is a small calculator, made in my spare time, to help me do calculations in Linear Algebra 1 :D
+### This is a small linear algebra calculator, written solely in C

+Made in my spare time, to help me do calculations in Linear Algebra 1;
-The code showcases formulas and algorithms that were leraned throughout the course
+this code showcases formulas and algorithms that were leraned throughout the course.

 **It has 3 modes:**
 1. Single matrix operations: Finding reduced row echelon form, rank, determinant, inverse matrix and adjoint matrix (if they exist)